The ancient Greek Temple of Aphaea on the Greek island of Aegina is one of the most impressive archaeological sites in the country.

 The original temple structure likely burned down in a fire, but the newer, extant temple contains undamaged elements of the older temple in its foundation, which kept them well-preserved.

-Analysis of the site first began in the early 20th century by German archaeologists from the German school in Athens, but excavations could not be carried out then, as they could have damaged the temple itself.
+Analysis of the site first began in the early 20th century by German archaeologists from the German school in Athens, but excavations could not be carried out then, as they risked damaging the temple itself.

 Extensive excavations at the site started in the 1960s, when German archaeologists were able to study the site without damaging the temple.
 During their digs at the Temple of Aphaea, they discovered the remains of the older temple at the monument’s foundations.